checkly/terraform-provider-checkly/CONTRIBUTING.md

   ```

-> 💡 We recommend to use [tfswitch](https://tfswitch.warrensbox.com/) to easily manage different Terraform versions in your local environment.
+> 💡 We recommend to use [tfswitch](https://tfswitch.warrensbox.com/) to easily manage different Terraform versions in your local environment

 You are ready to go, take a look at the [`dev` script](###`make-dev`) so you can start testing your local changes.